-Minnesota Election 2018: Who’s running
+Minnesota Election 2018: Who’s running | MinnPost

 Congressional District 7

 This rural Minnesota district went for Mitt Romney by 7 points in 2012 and then went for Trump by 30 points in 2016.
-Through all political winds, incumbent DFL Rep. Collin Peterson has stuck it out in Congress — since 1991.
-But the GOP believes the 2018 could well be his last: his challenger last year and a state House member are in the running to defeat him.
+Through all political winds, incumbent DFL Rep. Collin Peterson has stuck it out in Congress since 1991.
+The GOP badly wants to defeat him, and Dave Hughes, who lost to Peterson in 2016, has earned a second shot at the longtime incumbent in 2018.

 DFL

-- Collin Peterson
+- Collin Peterson Incumbent

 Collin Peterson, who has served in the House since 1991, will run for re-election for the 7th District seat in 2018.
 The conservative Democrat, a perennial GOP target, has said he wants to stick around and work on the next Farm Bill.